athertahir/deep-learning-time-series-forecasting/chapter_15/Lab13.md

 Now that we have defined the elements of the test harness, we can tie them all together and define a simple persistence model.
-We do not need to fit a model so the modelfit() function will be implemented to simply returnNone.
+We do not need to fit a model so the modelfit() function will be implemented to simply return None.

 ```